Soovni/Dog_Emotion_Analysis_Model/README.md

 Fashion Design: Generating new clothing designs.
 Personal Styling: Simulating how new hairstyles would look on an individual.
 #### 2. How Does AI Learn from Images?
-![A realistic image of a white dog sitting on grass, divided into a 3x3 grid.]

 If we directly input this image into a fully connected layer, the AI will only perceive it as a 2D numerical matrix rather than an actual dog.